TUMFTM/REVOL-E-TION/README.md

 # REVOL-E-TION
-Resilient Electric Vehicle Optimization model for Local Energy TransitION
+### Resilient Electric Vehicle Optimization model for Local Energy TransitION

-This toolset is designed to optimize and estimate technoeconomic potentials of electric vehicle integration into local energy systems such as mini- and microgrids, company sites, apartment blocks or single homes.
+REVOL-E-TION is an energy system model toolset designed to optimize integration of electric vehicle fleets into local energy systems such as mini- and microgrids, company sites, apartment blocks or single homes and estimate the resulting technoeconomic potentials in terms of costs and revenues within the energy (and optionally also the mobility system).
+It is built as a wrapper on top of the [oemof](https://oemof.org) energy system model framework.

-#### Originally created by
+#### Created by
-Philipp Rosner, M.Sc.
+Philipp Rosner, M.Sc. and Brian Dietermann, M.Sc.
-Research Associate Institute of Automotive Technology Department of Mobility Systems Engineering
+Institute of Automotive Technology
+Department of Mobility Systems Engineering
 TUM School of Engineering and Design
 Technical University of Munich